Office: 1361 - Coleman Hall

 Awards (Partial List)

 2020 John Bratzel Travel Grant, Popular Culture Association.
-Will be used to travel to the Boston Conference in March 2021.
+Unused because of the Covid-19 pandemic.

 2019 College of Liberal Arts and Sciences CU Pool Award, Eastern Illinois University.

 2019 College of Liberal Arts and Sciences Travel Fund Award, Eastern Illinois University.

 2017 Sabbatical Assignment at full salary for Spring 2019, Office of the Provost and Vice President for Academic Affairs, Eastern Illinois University.

 2009 College of Arts and Humanities Travel Fund Award, Eastern Illinois University.